Michinoku Mori-no-Umi National Government Park

 Shibata County is a hidden tourist spot in Miyagi Prefecture

-Miyagi Prefecture is famous for Osaki City, home to Sendai and Naruko Onsen, the coastal area with Matsushima and Ishinomaki, and the Shiroishi-Zao area with its beautiful views of the Zao mountain range.
+When people think of Miyagi Prefecture, they often think of Sendai, Osaki City (home to Naruko Onsen), the coastal areas of Matsushima and Ishinomaki, and the Shiroishi-Zao region with its beautiful views of the Zao mountain range.

-Shibata County in Miyagi Prefecture is a county that includes the four towns of Ogawara, Murata, Shibata, and Kawasaki.
+Shibata District in Miyagi Prefecture is a district that includes four towns: Ogawara, Murata, Shibata, and Kawasaki.
 It

-belongs to Mutsu Province, and during the Edo period, the entire area was part of the territory of the Sendai Domain.
+belonged to Mutsu Province, and during the Edo period, the entire area was part of the Sendai Domain.

 In this article, we will introduce some hidden gems in Shibata County, located south of Sendai, that parents and children can enjoy